c0ns0le/WindowsScripts/Init/README.md

 # Initialization Directory
+This is the directory for initializing a new installation of Windows with programs and packages from various web sources and the Windows Package Manager Chocolatey (<https://chocolatey.org/>).

 ## Changing the packages to be installed
 To change the list of packages downloaded from Chocolatey, modify the "Packages.txt" file, or create your own.